 Why do life insurance companies care if I’ve been prescribed Namenda?

 Life insurance companies care that an individual has been prescribed Namenda because it is an easy and cost-effective way to rule out any individuals who have been diagnosed with or are suffering from symptoms that may be related to dementia and/or Alzheimer’s disease.
 Two medical conditions which most (if not all) traditional life insurance companies will immediately deny coverage for.

 What rate (or price) can I qualify for?

-Different types of products which will both have their “Pros” and “Cons” associated with each and ones that should be considered particularly a guaranteed issue life insurance policy which can provide coverage up to approximately $25,000 dollars in coverage for death by natural causes once the “graded death benefit” has expired.
+Different types of products will have their “Pros” and “Cons” associated with each, and ones that should be considered, particularly a guaranteed issue life insurance policy, which can provide coverage up to approximately $25,000 dollars in coverage for death by natural causes once the “graded death benefit” has expired.

 The problem is…

-That like any “contract” where two parties agree to providing one another a service for one another, each party must be of sound mind.
-And in the case where one party may be suffering from a mental impairment, we here at IBUSA just feel super uncomfortable “selling” any kind of policy to them.
-It’s not that we don’t want to help our folks or families who may be suffering from this kind of illness, it’s just that we don’t want to “appear” like we’re taking advantage of anyone.
+Like any other “contract” where two parties agree to provide one another a service for one another, each party must be of sound mind.
+And in the case where one party may be suffering from a mental impairment, we here at IBUSA feel super uncomfortable “selling” any kind of policy to them.
+It’s not that we don’t want to help our folks or families who may be suffering from this kind of illness; it’s just that we don’t want to “appear” like we’re taking advantage of anyone.

-Which brings us to the next segment of our discussion here which is…
+This brings us to the next segment of our discussion here, which is…

-Our advice to anyone who is considering purchasing an alternative product such as a guaranteed issue life insurance policy or an accidental death policy is to first take a look out our two articles which provide the pros and cons of each and then call on one of the insurance companies that we mention by name directly.
+Our advice to anyone who is considering purchasing an alternative product, such as a guaranteed issue life insurance policy or an accidental death policy, is to first take a look at our two articles, which provide the pros and cons of each, and then call on one of the insurance companies that we mention by name directly.